Frequently Asked Questions

 Why isn't tMHFA (Teen Mental Health First Aid) certification available?

-Cypress is waiting for the National Council for Behavioral Health to release an online version of the tMHFA curriculum.
+Cypress is waiting for the National Council for Mental Wellbeing to release an online version of the tMHFA curriculum.
 This certifcation is for teens supporting their peers through mental and behavioral health challenges, and must be run in partnership with schools / school districts.
 Once the curriculum is available, Cypress will begin partnering with schools to offer this important certification during students' academic day.

 What is the difference between Youth Mental Health First Aid (YMHFA) and Teen Mental Health First Aid (tMHFA)?